infopolicy/iqa/README.md

 Agency resources for Information Quality Act and Peer Review reporting.
 URLs obtained by agencies from recent electronic submissions.

 ## REQUESTOR_SUMMARY_TABLE_FYXX.csv
-Summary of requestors submitting RFCs by agency (one file for each fiscal year, e.g., requestor_summary_table_FY19.csv for FY19).
-Data extracted from electronic submission (FY19-current).
+Summary of requestors submitting RFCs by agency (one file for each fiscal year, e.g., requestor_summary_table_FY19.csv for FY-2019).
+Data extracted from electronic submission (FY-2019 to present).
 Data were not contained in the Reports to Congress.

 ## RFC_REQUESTOR_TYPES.csv
 Summary of requestors submitting RFCs by fiscal year (sum across all agencies using data noted in requestor summary tables).

 ## INFORMATION_TYPE_SUMMARY_TABLE_FYXX.csv
-Summary of the types of information challenged in RFCs by agency (one file for each fiscal year, e.g., information_type_summary_table_FY19.csv for FY 19).
-Data extracted from electronic submission (FY19-current).
+Summary of the types of information challenged in RFCs by agency (one file for each fiscal year, e.g., information_type_summary_table_FY19.csv for FY-2019).
+Data extracted from electronic submission (FY-2019 to present).
 Data were not contained in the Reports to Congress.

 ## RFC_INFORMATION_TYPES.csv
 Summary of the types of information challenged in RFCs by fiscal year (sum across all agencies using data noted in information summary tables).